Poyamohamadi/Color_Maker/README.md

 ## Acknowledgments

-I would like to express my gratitude to the following individuals, organizations, and resources that have contributed to the development of this project:

 - **CustomTkinter Library**: Thanks to the developers of `customtkinter` for creating a modern and customizable GUI toolkit.

 - **Python Community**: Special thanks to the Python community for their support and resources.